 Lantana can be poisonous to cats and dogs, especially with the small berries that develop on the plant at the end of the Summer.
 If you have pets, please either use a chicken-wire fence that’s high enough to keep your pets out, or supervise your pets when they are in your garden areas.
 (Our cats have always been indoor-only cats.)

-My favorite varieties of Lantana are the multi-colored ones.
+My favorite varieties are the multi-colored ones.
 (Although as shown earlier, a solid mass of one color can also be very striking too!)

 You can see in these two images (above and below) how the individual tiny petals resemble rectangular pillows before they open.

-I never tire of looking at the Lantana flowers up close, nor do I ever tire of watching the butterflies and hummingbirds enjoy the flowers!
+I never tire of looking at these flowers up close, nor do I ever tire of watching the butterflies and hummingbirds enjoy the flowers!